AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 ## 4. Running the Planning

 After defining the POMDP model and the world, the user can run the planning through the `Planner` class (Listing 25).
-The user first need to specify DESPOT as the solver by implementing the `ChooseSolver` function (Listing 25 Line 4-6).
-The user can define problem-specific parameters for the DESPOT solver by implementing `InitializeDefaultParameters()` (Listing 25 Line 7-10).
+The user first need to initialize the model and the world in the planner as already introduced in Sections 2 and 3 (Listing 25 Lines 4-11).
+The user then need to specify DESPOT as the solver by implementing the `ChooseSolver` function (Listing 25 Lines 12-14).
+The user can also define problem-specific parameters for the DESPOT solver by implementing `InitializeDefaultParameters()` (Listing 25 Line 15-18).

 ##### Listing 25.
 A custom planner for the RockSample problem